Medal of Honor Highway

 well as others selling food and drinks for attendees.

-Ribbon-cutting ceremonies took place at 10 AM on October 11, 2006 and the expressway was opened to traffic at 3 PM.
+Ribbon-cutting ceremonies took place at 10 AM on October 11, 2006 and the $238 million portion of expressway was opened to traffic at 3 PM.
 PTC CEO Joseph Brimmeier served as the Master of Ceremonies.
 "This is a relatively small but critical piece of the infrastructure puzzle that will better equip southwestern Pennsylvania to compete for private investment," said Brimmeier.
 "It will bring a much-needed, modern highway link to the Route 60 Expressway and our world-class Pittsburgh International Airport."
 Senator J. Barry Stout of Washington County and Allegheny County Executive Dan Onorato spoke on the occasion, while Governor Ed Rendell gave the keynote address.

 There had been speculation as to what designation would be placed on this highway when completed.
 I had believed that it would receive an odd PA Turnpike x43 since it will be a spur off of PA Turnpike 43.
 Matt Boyko, contributor to Pennsylvania Highways, forwarded an e-mail response from Joe Agnello of the Pennsylvania Turnpike Commission.
 The message said, "Based on our current plans, the Southern Beltway will be designated Pa.
 Route 576 or Pennsylvania Turnpike 576.
 Ultimately, we believe that major chunks, at the least, of both the Mon/Fayette Expressway and Southern Beltway systems will receive Interstate designation from the Federal Highway Administration."